How I found myself in hospital

 My last night dealing with Fibro as a hospital inpatient

-Summing up my experience
+Summing up my experience dealing with Fibromyalgia as a hospital inpatient

 I would round the experience up as having received some excellent acute medical care by some lovely caring individuals very much in the right job.
 The treatment from the NHS is truly wonderful and it is very easy for us to forget how lucky we are to have a National Health Service which is free to use for all citizens.
-On the negative side, I was very much passed pillar to post and not really always informed what was happening (there was an obvious lack of staff during the weekend and I was pretty much informed off this) and until the last nurse, my own routines that help with the Fibromyalgia were ignored.
+On the negative side, I was very much passed pillar to post and not really always informed what was happening (there was an obvious lack of staff during the weekend and I was pretty much informed of this) and until the last nurse, my own routines that help with the Fibromyalgia were ignored.
 I feel it is safe to say that even within the hospital environment there was not a great deal of knowledge about what Fibromyalgia is and how to manage it.